Qatar diplomatic crisis: Demands on Qatar and responses

 According to a report by the Qatar-endowed Al Jazeera, "Qatari officials immediately dismissed the document as neither reasonable [nor] actionable."
 Iran denounced the blockade.
 US Secretary of State Rex Tillerson said that some of the demands would be very hard to meet but encouraged further dialogue.

 On 3 July, Saudi Arabia accepted a Kuwaiti request for the deadline to be extended by 48 hours.

 On 5 July, foreign ministers from Egypt, Saudi Arabia, United Arab Emirates and Bahrain met in Cairo after receiving a response from Qatar to their list of demands.
 The meeting, intended to resolve the dispute, ended in a stalemate when Saudi foreign minister Adel al-Jubeir said that the political and economic boycott of Qatar would remain until it changed its policies.
-Also on the same day, the Saudi-led bloc withdrew its insistence on compliance with the 13 specific demands tabled the month before, instead asking Qatar to accept six broad principles, which included commitments to combat terrorism and extremism and to end acts of provocation and incitement.
+Also on the same day, the Saudi-led bloc withdrew its insistence on compliance with the 13 specific demands of the previous month, instead asking Qatar to accept six broad principles, which included commitments to combat terrorism and extremism and to end acts of provocation and incitement.

 However, by 30 July 2017, the 13 demands had been reinstated.
 In the meantime, a joint statement was made in Cairo in order to restart the negotiation process with Qatar, which included six principles: